akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 Once you create the supporting API clients you can update your local `.edgerc` file.

-**Note:** Depending on the select contract and group, the Edge DNS and GTM modules may depend on both Property Manager APIs as well.
-If so, be sure to include a PAPI authorization to the Edge DNS and GTM API Clients.
+**Note:** If you're using the Edge DNS or GTM module, you may also need the Property Manager API service.
+Whether you need this additional service depends on the contract and group you're using.

 ## Add your local .edgerc file to your Akamai Provider config